- Davidson College - Bachelor of Science

 - Washington University School of Medicine - Adult & Pediatric Spinal Surgery Fellowship

-Dr. Chapman’s clinical practice centers on pediatric and adult spinal deformities.
+Dr. Chapman is an orthopedic surgeon with a clinical practice that centers on pediatric and adult spinal deformities.
 He specializes in spinal diseases of the cervical, thoracic, lumbar spine, tailoring a treatment plan for each patient individually to attain the best outcome.
 These conditions include pediatric, adult, and complex spinal deformity including congenital, adolescent, and adult idiopathic scoliosis and kyphosis as well as revision spine surgery.
 Furthermore, Dr. Chapman treats patients with degenerative cervical, thoracic, and lumbar spine disease-causing spinal stenosis, radiculopathy, and myelopathy.
 These diseases include disc herniation, spondylolisthesis, sciatica, spine disorders in athletes, spine fractures, spine tumors/cancers, metastatic spine tumors/cancers.
 Treatment options can include a combination of decompression, instrumentation, fusion, motion preservation, and cervical disc replacement using both traditional and minimally invasive surgical techniques.

-- Specializes in adult & pediatric deformity surgery & orthopedic spine surgery
+- Dr. Chapman is an orthopedic surgeon who specializes in adult & pediatric deformity surgery & orthopedic spine surgery.

 - AO Spine Fellow, August 2014-July 2015